 Expertise Keywords: and adolescence; feature and magazine journalism; literary journalism; women in the New Journalism movement; romantic obsession; unrequited love; radio journalism, relationships, reporting on mental health

 Available For: interviews, essays, speaking

-Currrent Research: Psychology journalism; literary journalism; first person journalism
+Currrent Research: Adolescence love, relationships, and dating; literary journalism; first person journalism

 Positions held at New Paltz prior to current position:

 Positions held prior to joining SUNY New Paltz: